IBM/community-automation/ansible/roles/request_ocs_local_storage/readme.md

   - `ocs-storagecluster-ceph-rbd` - Block storage (RWX)
   - `ocs-storagecluster-ceph-rgw` - Bucket storage
   - `ocs-storagecluster-cephfs` - File storage (RWX)
-  - `openshift-storage.noobaa.io` - Object storage (no on 4.6 and above)
 - Sets `ocs-storagecluster-cephfs` as the default storageclass by default.

 ## Assumptions: